 - Requests for altering the capacity within your process (a new workspace, a job vacancy, a new lease car, or a new supplier).

-Yet I’m not convinced that organizations know that they can steer all of these supporting processes in a similar way.
+Yet I’m not convinced that organizations know that they can steer all of these non-IT supporting processes in a similar way.

 Yes, I know that there are companies where IT and facilities share a point of contact or work with the same tool.
-And I also know that vendors of tools and platforms have been moving into each other’s domains for years, in order to serve various supporting processes.
+And I also know that vendors of tools and platforms have been moving into each other’s domains for years, in order to serve various non-IT supporting processes.
 Where often the argument used is one of saving costs.
 But what about increasing value?

 Where are the examples of one process owner for issues or incidents, no matter whether these incidents are about IT disruptions, sickness notices, broken company cars, or faulty projectors?
 And why wouldn’t you use one uniform problem management process to structurally solve repeat IT disruptions and structurally decrease sick leave?

 This way, you achieve more than “just” saving costs.
 You contribute by creating value through a better organizational and personal learning curve.
-Also, all the commitment to maintain, repair, and adjust these supporting processes comes from one perspective, which should provide the best chance of optimally using these processes to support the main process of an organization.
+Also, all the commitment to maintain, repair, and adjust these non-IT supporting processes comes from one perspective, which should provide the best chance of optimally using these processes to support the main process of an organization.

 And that brings me on to ambition.